wixtoolset/wix/README.md

 # WiX Toolset

-This repository contains the WiX Toolset codebase.
+The WiX Toolset is the most powerful set of tools available to create your Windows installation experience.
+This repository contains the WiX Toolset code itself.

+If you're new to WiX, check out our [Quick Start](https://docs.firegiant.com/quick-start/) to build your first installation package in just a few minutes.

+## Open Source Maintenance Fee

+To ensure the long-term sustainability of this project, use of the WiX Toolset requires an [Open Source Maintenance Fee](https://opensourcemaintenancefee.org).
+While the source code is freely available under the terms of the [LICENSE](./LICENSE.TXT), all other aspects of the project--including opening or commenting on issues, participating in discussions and downloading releases--require [adherence to the Maintenance Fee](./OSMFEULA.txt).

+In short, if you use this project to generate revenue, the [Maintenance Fee is required](./OSMFEULA.txt).

+To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/wixtoolset).

-# Developing WiX
+## Developing WiX

-## Prerequisites
+### Prerequisites

-- A command line Git client that is in the system path
-- Visual Studio 2022 (17.8.2 or higher) with the following installed:
+Before building the WiX Toolset, ensure you have Visual Studio 2022 (17.8.2 or higher) with the following installed:

 | Workloads |
 | :-------- |